Mixed-sex sports: Direct competition

 In equestrian sports, male and female riders compete against each other in eventing, dressage and show jumping disciplines.
 Female jockeys compete alongside male ones in horse racing, though they constitute a minority of jockeys overall.
 Beyond the human athletes, male and female horses are found in racing, with a roughly 60/40 split at the top level between colts and fillies.

-In snooker, the professional tour is open to men and women, although only one woman has to date competed on the tour for a full year (other women have played in individual tournaments).
+In snooker, the professional tour is open to men and women, with for instance four female players competing on the main tour in 2023/24 (Reanne Evans, Mink Nutcharut, Rebecca Kenna and Baipat Siripaporn).
 In addition, the separate women-only tour encourages female participation in the sport.